 Unless you are packing brand new shoes, your shoes will likely have some amount of dirt on them from walking around on the ground.
-You should put them in their own container so that they you can avoid getting unnecessary dirt and debris on your other clothes and/or the inside of your luggage.
+You should put them in their own container so that you can avoid getting unnecessary dirt and debris on your other clothes and/or the inside of your luggage.

 You could acquire travel shoe bags that are expressly made for that purpose.
 Or, you could also use an appropriate size packing cube.
-Depending on the size of the cube, you could include multiple pair in the same cube.
+Depending on the size of the cube, you could include multiple pairs in the same cube.
 Then just toss them in the laundry (the cubes) once you return home.

-Another packing travel tip that’s been floating around for awhile is that you can use hotel shower caps as shoe protectors as well.
+Another packing travel tip that’s been floating around for a while is that you can use hotel shower caps as shoe protectors as well.
 This is true to an extent.
 But what do you use at the beginning of your trip?
 Some folks may have those disposable shower caps at home.

 And, that packing hack is also a little dated.
 Many hotels no longer stock shower caps in the room as a matter of course.
 And, what happens if you have multiple pairs of shoes for multiple family members?